Jury: Germany

 Trial by jury was introduced in most German states after the revolutionary events of 1848.
 However, it remained controversial; and, early in the 20th century, there were moves to abolish it.
 The Emminger Reform of January 4, 1924, during an Article 48 state of emergency, abolished the jury system and replaced it with a mixed system including bench trials and lay judges.

 In 1925, the Social Democrats called for the reinstitution of the jury; a special meeting of the German Bar demanded revocation of the decrees, but "on the whole the abolition of the jury caused little commotion".
 Their verdicts were widely perceived as unjust and inconsistent.

 Today, most misdemeanors are tried by a Strafrichter, meaning a single judge at an Amtsgericht; felonies and more severe misdemeanors are tried by a Schöffengericht, also located at the Amtsgericht, composed of 1 judge and 2 lay judges; some felonies are heard by Erweitertes Schöffengericht, or extended Schöffengericht, composed of 2 judges and 2 lay judges; severe felonies and other "special" crimes are tried by the große Strafkammer, composed of 3 judges and 2 lay judges at the Landgericht, with specially assigned courts for some crimes called Sonderstrafkammer; felonies resulting in the death of a human being are tried by the Schwurgericht, composed of 3 judges and 2 lay judges, located at the Landgericht; and serious crimes against the state are tried by the Strafsenat, composed of 5 judges, at an Oberlandesgericht.

 In some civil cases, such as commercial law or patent law, there are also lay judges, who have to meet certain criteria (e.g., being a merchant).

+Greece

+In the Greek legal system, pure jury courts no longer exist.
+Until 1967, the Criminal Court (Μακουργικδικείο) operated as a pure jury court.
+Today, jurors participate exclusively in two types of mixed criminal courts, composed of both professional judges and ordinary citizens (lay judges).
+These are the Mixed Jury Court and the Mixed Jury Court of Appeals.

+These courts hold jurisdiction only over the most serious crimes (felonies).
+The bench consists of three professional judges and four jurors, who decide jointly.
+The jurors adjudicating each case are selected through two lotteries drawn from a list of jurors compiled annually for each Mixed Jury Court or Mixed Jury Court of Appeals.

+Selection

+The Council of Misdemeanor Judges, following the opinion of the Public Prosecutor of Misdemeanors, compiles an annual list of jurors for the Mixed Jury Court by April 20 of each year.
+Similarly, the Council of Appeals Judges compiles the list for the Mixed Jury Court of Appeals, following the opinion of the Public Prosecutor of Appeals.

+During the compilation of these lists, preference is given to individuals who provide guarantees of integrity, impartiality, independence of opinion, and social experience, as well as those possessing a higher level of education than the minimum required by law.
+To the extent possible, the list consists of an equal number of men and women.

+The total number of names included is distributed geographically as follows: